 Association of Teachers and Lecturers: Union Learning Fund

-The ULF was set up by the government in 1998 to promote activity in unions to support their objective of creating a learning society.
+The Union Learning Fund was set up by the government in 1998 to promote activity in unions and workplaces to support an ambition of creating a learning society.

 You can find out more about Unionlearn on their website.